Martin Luther King, Jr. Would Be Proud Of What Donald Trump’s Done For Minorities, Steve Bannon Claims

 Steve Bannon’s notion about Martin Luther King Jr. being proud of Donald Trump for the job growth amongst minorities could be viewed as skewed.
 Many of the numbers regarding job opportunities do not reflect what Steve Bannon and Donald Trump have bragged about in recent months.

-According to a 2017 study conducted by Fortune Magazine, of the 16 Fortune 500 companies that offer transparency in their hiring practices, white men make up for a whopping 72 percent of the leadership.
+According to a 2017 study conducted by Fortune Magazine, of the 16 Fortune 500 companies that offer transparency in their hiring practices, white men make up a whopping 72 percent of the leadership.
 Also, seven out of 10 senior executives are white males.

-There is diversity in lower level positions, however, jobs opportunities at the top are few and far between.
-It is a stark contrast from Steve Bannon’s assertion about why Martin Luther King Jr. would be proud.
+There is diversity in lower level positions.
+However, jobs opportunities at the top are few and far between.
+It is a stark contrast to Steve Bannon’s assertion about why Martin Luther King Jr. would be proud.

 What the unemployment rates include are minimum wage jobs that minorities have.
 Steve Bannon and Donald Trump will not admit how the lack of diversity statistics at the top would show a reverse effect when it comes to low wage jobs.

-While Martin Luther King Jr. may be proud that minorities are working, he would speak about his disappointment for the lack of diversity at the top of the food chain.
+While Martin Luther King Jr. may be proud that minorities are working, he would speak about his disappointment with the lack of diversity at the top of the food chain.
 That is a fact Steve Bannon comfortably omits.